Envelope containing a letter from Lawrence Alloway to Sylvia Sleigh, February 2, 1948

 Envelope containing a letter from Lawrence Alloway to Sylvia Sleigh, February 2, 1948.
 Alloway addressed mail to Sleigh under her married name, Greenwood.
-Getty Research Institute, 2003.M.46
+The Getty Research Institute, 2003.M.46

+“I love you, madly, intellectually, impulsively, constantly.”
+So writes Lawrence Alloway to Sylvia Sleigh in a letter from 1949.
 Two troves of letters between the art-world couple are part of the Getty Research Institute’s collection, and 1,000 items from the correspondence records of both Sleigh and Alloway have recently been digitized and made viewable online in order to facilitate scholarship on these important figures.

 The letters are primarily from the midcentury—from the 1940s to 1970s—with some materials dating to the 1980s and 1990s.
 The letters also trace the evolution of the pair’s intellectual and romantic lives over several decades, with plenty of poems and drawings sprinkled throughout.

-Poems sent by Alloway to Sleigh ("my lady Sylvia") in a letter dated July 1948.
-Getty Research Institute, 2003.M.46
+Poems sent by Alloway to Sleigh (“my lady Sylvia”) in a letter dated July 1948.
+The Getty Research Institute, 2003.M.46

 A Painter and A Critic